AugustoLara/Grants-Program/applications/afloat.md

 ### Migration

-Initially we will be run on a standalone chain as a pallet.
+Initially we will run on a standalone chain as a pallet.
 This provides the most latitude and flexibility.
 The initial phase is primarily focused on function, usability, and ensuring the core asset type design is secure and composable.
 It also includes existing user and asset migration.
 We will have a one-time process per user to teleport their account and assets.
 Most likely, we will not teleport any orders or redemptions currently in process.
 They would close out on the old platform, and users would create new ones after they migrate.

 We did not include any scope or fund request in the proposal related to the migration work.
 The scope of the w3f proposal is focused on building the open source components.
 These will be available for the community, and Afloat will be an implementation of them.
 Making the pallets and tooling as general purpose as possible should help with reusability, for us and other projects.

 To handle fractional tax credits in Substrate we are using "fruniques".
 That is our name for *FRactional UNIQUES*.
 It'll be compatible with the Uniques pallet and eventually with RMRK as well.
 It allows the user to spawn a new NFT from an existing NFT, repeatedly, while specifying an associated amount.
 The integrity of the total quantity must remain intact, along with metadata, but each of these NFTs can be priced, transferred, and redeemed individually.

-An earlier implementation of this used a fungible token to represent the parts of the tax credit, but we've found that fractional NFTs fit the mental model a bit better and also fits more ergonomically in existing tools.
+An earlier implementation of this used a fungible token to represent the parts of the tax credit, but we've found that fractional NFTs fit the mental model a bit better and more ergonomically in existing tools.
 A user is buying a "thing", see that thing in their wallet, where they may hold 7 of them.
 Holding various quantities of 7 different fungible tokens seemed to increase the complexity more than necessary.
 This is a design element we frequently brainstorm on though.
 In a future release, it may be useful to have fruniques support both use cases.

-### Architecture
+### Workflow

-This is the medium term vision of Afloat's architecture.
 <p align="center">
   <img width="700" src="https://user-images.githubusercontent.com/7217054/160020369-b64ae31d-8cc5-49ce-8c4d-82dea85546cf.png">
 </p>